ChrisVil2801/E-Commerce-Website/README.md

 3. WIth XAMPP running, start Apache and MySQL.
 4. Click on 'Admin' next to MySQL.
 5. Within PHPmyAdmin, create a databse named 'fabioflowers'.
-6. Within the fabioflowers database, click on import and select the provided 'fabioflowers.sql' file.
+6. Within the fabioflowers database, click on import and select the provided 'fabioflowers.sql' file to import.
 7. Within your local browser, type in 'localhost/loginpage.php'.